Judge reinstates 6-game suspension for Cowboys' Elliott

 Prosecutors in Columbus, Ohio, decided not to pursue the case in the city where Elliott starred for Ohio State, citing conflicting evidence.
 Elliott denied the allegations under oath during his NFL appeal.

+"And any individual honors Elliott might attain absent suspension depend on countless variables — such as the Cowboys' overall offensive performance, his opponents' defensive performance, and Elliott's health — that together render this alleged harm far too speculative to justify injunctive relief," Failla wrote.

+Failla based some of her rulings on the NFL's successful appeal in the same jurisdiction in the Deflategate case that ended with New England quarterback Tom Brady serving a four-game suspension.
+Brady delayed the punishment more than a year by winning a district court ruling.

-A lawyer for the NFL Players Association, Jeffrey Kessler, argued that the process Goodell used to determine the punishment against Elliott was "fundamentally unfair" because it downplayed the conclusion by an internal investigator that Thompson wasn't credible in her account of the 2016 violence.
+NFLPA lawyer Jeffrey Kessler argued before Failla that the hearing was "fundamentally unfair" because it downplayed the conclusion by an internal investigator that Thompson wasn't credible in her account.

+Failla disagreed, writing that testimony from the NFL appeal hearing made it clear that Goodell was aware of the investigator's views.

+She also backed the NFL's interest in timely penalties under its personal conduct policy, which three years ago was changed to stiffen penalties in domestic cases.

 More AP NFL: www.pro32.ap.org and www.twitter.com/AP_NFL